Skip to main content

 update-status-page-maintenance

-Update a status page maintenance window's status, schedule, or affected components to keep stakeholders informed.
+Update a maintenance window's status, schedule, or affected components on a Datadog status page.

 Instructions